Tinbeh97/TiVaCPD/README.md

 ### Time-Varying Correlation Networks for Interpretable Change Point Detection (TiVaCPD)

-The models presented in this represetory are mainly applied for biometric application.
+This repo contains an official code for TiVaCPD change point detection method.
+The overview of the methodology is shown below.
-For more information on this work please read [Time-Varying Correlation Networks for Interpretable Change Point Detection]().
+For more information on this work please read [Dynamic Interpretable Change Point Detection]().

 ## Prerequisites